FTB 1140 Personal Income Tax Collections Information Revised: 12/2017

 Installment Agreement Rejection - If we reject your request for an installment agreement, we will send you a notice stating the reason for the rejection.
 If you believe our rejection is improper, please call or write us at the phone numbers and address listed in the first paragraph of this form.
 We generally may not levy your property during the 30-day period after we reject an installment agreement and during a review of that rejection, if you request a review within 30 days of the rejection.
 (R&TC Section 19008) See the Taxpayers’ Rights Advocate Review section below for information regarding your rights to request a review of our rejection.

 Tax Liens - If you do not pay your entire California income tax liability by the time it becomes due and payable, the unpaid amount is subject to a state tax lien.
 We may record a notice of state tax lien in the county recorder’s office of the county in which you live or own real property and file a notice of state tax lien with the California Secretary of State.
 If we record or file a notice of state tax lien, you can get it released by paying the total tax liability (including any penalties, accrued interest, and fees) for the tax years represented by the lien.
 We record a certificate of release in the office of the county recorder where we recorded the notice and/or file the release with the California Secretary of State no later than 40 days after you pay the liability.
 If you pay by check, the 40-day period does not begin until your financial institution honors the check.
 Unfortunately, we sometimes record or file a notice of state tax lien in error.
 If this happens to you, call or write to us and explain our error.
-If we agree with you, we will send a notice to the applicable county recorder’s office and/or to the Secretary of State and to credit reporting companies stating that we recorded/filed the notice in error.
+If we agree with you, we will send a notice to the applicable county recorder’s office and/or to the Secretary of State and to credit reporting companies, upon your request, stating that we recorded/filed the notice in error.
 Should you have any concerns with our recording or filing of a tax lien, immediately call or write us at the phone numbers and address listed in the first paragraph of this form.
 (GC Sections 7162, 7171, 7174, and 7220; R&TC Sections 19221 and 21019) See the Taxpayers’ Rights Advocate Review section below for information regarding your rights to request a review.

 Bank, Wage, or Other Levies - California Code of Civil Procedure (CCP) Sections 700.010 through 704.995 and R&TC Sections 19231 through 19236 govern the seizure and sale of real and personal property pursuant to a warrant, Business and Professions Code Section 24049.5 governs the seizure and sale of liquor licenses, R&TC Sections 18670 and 18671 govern orders to withhold, and CCP Sections 706.020 through 706.154 govern withholding orders for taxes (wage garnishments).
 If we take your property and you believe our action is improper, you have a right to a hearing.
 To request a hearing, call or write us at the phone numbers and address listed in the first paragraph of this form.
 During the hearing, you should provide information that demonstrates the need to change or withdraw our levy or stop the sale of your property.
 See the Taxpayers’ Rights Advocate Review section below for information regarding your rights to request a review.
 You may file a claim for reimbursement of charges and fees caused by an erroneous levy, processing action or collection action by us, provided you do so within 90 days of the erroneous action.
 (R&TC Section 21018) File a claim at the address listed in the first paragraph of this form.